Aerospace engineering: Degree programs

 Aerospace engineering may be studied at the advanced diploma, bachelor's, master's, and Ph.D. levels in aerospace engineering departments at many universities, and in mechanical engineering departments at others.
 A few departments offer degrees in space-focused astronautical engineering.
 Some institutions differentiate between aeronautical and astronautical engineering.
 Graduate degrees are offered in advanced or specialty areas for the aerospace industry.

 A background in chemistry, physics, computer science and mathematics is important for students pursuing an aerospace engineering degree.

 In popular culture

-The term "rocket scientist" is sometimes used to describe a person of great intelligence since rocket science is seen as a practice requiring great mental ability, especially technically and mathematically. (see, e.g., rocket science (finance).)
+The term "rocket scientist" is sometimes used to describe a person of great intelligence since rocket science is seen as a practice requiring great mental ability, especially technically and mathematically.
 The term is used ironically in the expression "It's not rocket science" to indicate that a task is simple.
 Strictly speaking, the use of "science" in "rocket science" is a misnomer since science is about understanding the origins, nature, and behavior of the universe; engineering is about using scientific and engineering principles to solve problems and develop new technology.
 The more etymologically correct version of this phrase would be "rocket engineer".
 However, "science" and "engineering" are often misused as synonyms.